 - Are there issues that Swansea University needs to protect itself against in the contract?

 - Is there a risk of financial failure or concerns around solvency?

 - Are the concerns surrounding financial sustainability?

 Some form of financial due diligence is always necessary.
 However, what is needed will depend on the arrangement itself.
 The purpose of financial due diligence is to check on the financial strength of an organisation.
 At the limited end it could be a check of publicly available financial information.
 At the extensive end it should involve the financial and tax history of your partner, and the organisational, management and statutory position.
 Information concerning the type and associated risk of the partner would be required e,g, is the proposed partner a public/state-owned organisation, or, is it privately owned?
 Non-public organisations would need financial approval by the Head of Finance (or their representative).
-The time and costs of undertaking this will therefore need to be factored into the College’s/School’s business plan for the collaboration.
+The time and costs of undertaking this will therefore need to be factored into the Faculty’s/School’s business plan for the collaboration.
 Higher risk ventures and larger projects would involve further liaison with the University’s Finance Department.